r6e/geode-kt/README.md

 Geode provides an easy way to work with points, vectors, and shapes on the surface of planets (currently, only Earth is included by default).

-## Installation

-TODO: Add installation instructions if published

-## Usage

-TODO: Write usage instructions here

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/r6e/geode-kt.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Geode project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/r6e/geode-kt/blob/master/CODE_OF_CONDUCT.md).